What are stomach and oesophageal cancers?

 - vomiting of saliva, food or blood

 - hoarseness or coughing.

 - Each year, about 2000 people in Australia are diagnosed with stomach cancer.

 - Stomach cancer makes up 2% of cancer cases in men and 1.4% of cancer cases in women.

 - Oesophageal cancer affects about 1450 people in Australia each year.
 It is rarer, making up 1.4% of cancer cases in men and 0.8% of cancer cases in women.

 - Both stomach and oesophageal cancers are more common in males – about three out of four people diagnosed with one of these cancers are men.

 - The average age of people diagnosed with either type of cancer is 69.

 - These cancers are usually found in people over the age of 60 but can sometimes occur in younger people.

-The aim of this information is to help you understand about myeloma.
+The aim of this information is to help you understand about stomach and oesophageal cancer.
 We cannot advise you about the best treatment for you.
 You need to discuss this with your doctors.
 However, we hope this information will answer some of your questions and help you think about the questions you would like to ask your doctors or other health carers.